NVIDIA/spark-rapids/tests/README.md

 ## Unit Tests

 Unit tests implemented using the ScalaTest framework reside in the [tests]() directory.
-This is unconventional and is done, so we can run the tests on the close-to-final shaded single-shim version of the plugin.
+This is unconventional and is done so we can run the tests on the close-to-final shaded single-shim version of the plugin.
 It also helps with how we collect code coverage.

 The `tests` module depends on the `aggregator` module which shades external dependencies and